opendaylight/docs/docs/getting-started-guide/project-release-notes/iotdm.rst

 =============

-There is some outdated documentation at our wiki page: https://wiki.opendaylight.org/view/IoTDM:Main Some more actual developers documentation can be found in source code as README files.
+There is some outdated documentation at our wiki page: https://wiki.opendaylight.org/view/IoTDM:Main

+Some general information can be found in developer guide for IoTDM Boron, see :ref:`iotdm_boron_developer_guide`.

+There is more actual developers documentation as README files in IoTDM's sources.

 Security Considerations
 =======================